andy5211d/DR2TVOverlay/ReadMe.md

 The above are two file mapping examples, you can use any mapping that make sense to Windows and your configuration, but ensure that they are consistent!
 Errors in file mapping are the usual cause of the script not working.
 It will be necessary to run an event or two in Diverecorder to generate the files in DR2Video so as to be able to map them.
 One event will need to be Event B to produce the required files.
+You can just generate empty files with Notepad++ as long as they have the required extension and are in the mapped folder.
 This file mapping should only need to be done once, on initial installation of the script.

 # Usage